tesselode/charm/readme.md

+For now, Charm is **deprecated**.
+While I like the idea of an immediate-mode UI builder, I've never been satisfied with the result.
+Future UI exploration will likely focus on retained mode UI, and it will be with a separate library in a separate repo.

 Charm
 =====
 Charm is a library for LÖVE that makes it easier to arrange and draw graphics, such as shapes, images, and text.
 It's great for managing complex layouts with specific alignment and grouping needs.